os-js/manual.os-js.org/src/v3/install/README.md

 Make sure to read the [deployment guide](../guide/deploy/README.md) if you plan on installing this on a remote server.

+When you're done, OS.js is set up by default to run on [http://localhost:8000](http://localhost:8000).

 > NOTE: Do not use "sudo" for any of these commands.

 Clone the base repository (or download latest release) and install node modules: